 Microsampling and the Virtual Clinical Trial Revolution

-So far, virtual clinical trials have already illustrated the benefits of microsampling techniques to both participants and practitioners.
+So far, remote or virtual clinical trials have already illustrated the benefits of microsampling techniques to both participants and practitioners.

 Popularity of Microsampling Techniques

-Microsampling is an advance for scientific research and plays a significant role in streamlining the new trend toward virtual clinical trials.
-It’s important to note that clinical trials in the modern era focus on making the lives of participants easier, while at the same time aiming to advance medicine and knowledge.
+Microsampling is an advance for scientific research and plays a significant role in streamlining the trend toward virtual clinical trials, or decentralized clinical trials.
+It’s important to note that clinical trials in the modern era focus on making the lives of participants easier, while at the same time aiming to advance medicine and knowledge with scientific solutions.